dalalsunil1986/Dequeue/README.md

 # Dequeue

-A University Proyect of Class Algorithms and Data Structures
+This is a University Proyect of Class Algorithms and Data Structures.

+## What is?
+Double ended queues are sequence containers with the feature that nodes can be add at the front and the end.

 ## Funcions

+Graphic interface with animations and buttons to :

 -Add Front Node
 -Add Back Node
 -Pop Front Node
 -Pop Back Node

-### Installing
+## Installing

 Download or clone the proyect and Import in Android Studio.